GoHypernet/Galileo-sdk/docs/src/stations.rst

 Now that you have attached a Landing Zone to your Station, you can submit jobs to it.
 To learn more about launching jobs in Galileo, go `here <missions.html>`_.
 Galileo will automatically queue jobs if your LZ resources are fully utilized.
 Once sufficient resources on an LZ open up, queued jobs will be dispatched.

-Note: If you remove an LZ from a Station while it is still running a job, the job will continue to run until completion unless you explicity cancel or kill the job.
+Note: If you remove an LZ from a Station while it is still running a job, the job will continue to run until completion unless you explicitly cancel or kill the job.

 Inviting Collaborators
 -------------------------